tshepang/blog/content/project of note: linkchecker.md

 +++

-Weeks ago, I looked for a utility that would help me check for my blog\'s dead links, and I bumped onto [LinkChecker] (version on my system is 6.2).
-It turned out to be impressively advanced, and here\'s the summary from its manpage:
+Weeks ago, I looked for a utility that would help me check for my blog's dead links, and I bumped onto [LinkChecker] (version on my system is 6.2).
+It turned out to be impressively advanced, and here's the summary from its manpage:

 > LinkChecker features recursive checking, multithreading, output in